Porsche 911 GT3: 991 GT3 Cup (2017–2020)

-991 GT3 R (2019–)
+991 GT3 R (2019–2023)

-In May 2018 Porsche introduced a new iteration of the 911 GT3 R based on the 991.2 GT3 RS, available for customer teams for the 2019 season.
+In May 2018 Porsche introduced a new iteration of the 911 GT3 R based on the 991.2 GT3 RS for GT3 racing, available for customer teams for the 2019 season.
 Its 4.0-litre flat-six boxer engine, largely identical to the unit used in the GT3 and GT3 RS street cars and GT3 Cup and RSR race cars, develops approx. 405 kW.
 Improvements include a larger diffuser for more efficient aero, double wishbone front suspension adopted from the RSR, a shim system allowing setup changes without new alignment, larger front tyres, an electro-hydraulically actuated clutch allowing the removal of the clutch pedal, a fuel cell that can be configured to be refilled from left or right of the vehicle depending on circuit layout, a rear-view camera and collision avoidance system, a fixed seat with movable pedal-box and energy-absorbing impact elements placed in the doors for improved safety as well as air conditioning.
 The GT3 R is priced at 459,000 Euro excluding taxes.

 991 RSR (2019–2023)

-In July 2019, Porsche introduced the new version of the 911 RSR prepared for the LM GTE category at the Goodwood Festival of Speed.
+In July 2019, Porsche introduced the new version of the 911 RSR for the LM GTE category at the Goodwood Festival of Speed.
 It is an evolution of the 991 RSR (2017), and 95% of the car is new.
 The engine has larger displacement, 4194 cc.
 A more rigid sequential manual constant-mesh gearbox allows for faster shifts.
 The two exhaust pipes now exit on each side in front of the rear wheels, making space for an optimised diffuser.
 Aerodynamic efficiency is claimed to have been improved significantly.
-The car retains safety features such as a removable roof hatch and a rigidly-mounted seat with movable pedal-box from the predecessor model along with additional impact protection elements.
+The car retains safety features such as a removable roof hatch and a rigidly mounted seat with movable pedal-box from the predecessor model along with additional impact protection elements.